 If you’re wearing flip flops or Crocs or similar, you can forgo this part, just make sure to bring a change of shoes.

-I still advise tennis shoes in August, despite the heat, as long as you make sure your shoes are breathable and meant for exercise.
+I still advise tennis shoes in August, despite the heat, as long as you make sure your shoes are breathable and meant for exercise like this pair.

 August is also a great time of year to wear something like Crocs to the parks, as long as you’re comfortable in them.